 Defending Lives Through Nonviolence: Support UCP in Palestine (UCPiP)

 Join us in co-creating a bold, nonviolent response to escalating violence.
 Over a hundred trained veterans of unarmed civilian protection (UCP) are ready to deploy to Palestine.
 These protectors have decades of experience in violent conflict zones, from South Sudan to Colombia, and now stand in solidarity with Palestinian communities under siege.
+For more information, check out our website or send your question to [email protected].

 "Having foreigners here is like a warm hug to us." – Local villager